-- evaluating strategic proposals to ensure that they are aimed at enhancing the business model and generating value for shareholders; - considering the views and priorities of stakeholders and the impact on strategy; - identifying and reviewing existing and emerging threats to plan and business risks, and how these are being managed or mitigated; - ensuring the Group's resources and competencies are aligned with achievement of its strategic ambitions; - reinforcing the Group's values by adopting workforce policies and practices that are consistent therewith; - promoting effective channels for the workforce to raise any concerns; - implementing robust procedures to manage conflicts of interest; - monitoring progress towards the delivery of the Group's strategic initiatives; and assessing the Group's prospects and viability and its ability to continue as a going concern.
+- evaluating strategic proposals to ensure that they are aimed at enhancing the business model and generating value for shareholders; - considering the views and priorities of stakeholders and the impact on strategy; - identifying and reviewing existing and emerging threats to plan and business risks, and how these are being managed or mitigated; - ensuring the Group's resources and competencies are aligned with achievement of its strategic ambitions; - reinforcing the Group's values by adopting workforce policies and practices that are consistent therewith; - promoting effective channels for the workforce to raise any concerns; - implementing robust procedures to manage conflicts of interest; and - monitoring progress towards the delivery of the Group's strategic initiatives; and assessing the Group's prospects and viability and its ability to continue as a going concern.

 Particular attention was given during the year to reassessing the Group's principal risks and the effects of those risks upon the business model.
-This included consideration of the impact of the pandemic and the changes to the business required in order to implement properly the new Consumer Duty Regulation.
-It also included the impact of the Ukraine conflict on the global economy and capital markets.
+This included the implementation of the new Consumer Duty Regulation and the ongoing improvements being made to uplift our operational and regulatory framework.
+We continue to monitor the impact of the Ukraine conflict, the unrest in the Middle East region, changes to the UK and world political arena and general global events in managing our overall risks.